bhargavi-codes/person-details-app/README.md

 FEATURES
 Add Multiple Persons:
 Users can input details such as:
-Name
+1.Name
-Date of birth
+2.Date of birth
-Address
+3.Address
-Phone
+4.Phone
 Backend Integration:All data is stored securely in a MySQL database.
 View Records:A separate page displays all stored records in a neat, tabular format.
 Scalable Design:Allows for the addition of multiple users.

 TECHNOLOGIES USED
-Frontend: HTML, CSS
+1.Frontend: HTML, CSS
-Backend: PHP
+2.Backend: PHP
-Database: MySQL
+3.Database: MySQL
-Server: XAMPP (Apache and MySQL)
+4.Server: XAMPP (Apache and MySQL)

 PREREQUISITES
-XAMPP or any PHP and MySQL server installed on your machine.
+1.XAMPP or any PHP and MySQL server installed on your machine.
-A web browser to access the application.
+2.A web browser to access the application.

 INSTALLATION AND SETUP
 1. Clone or Download the Project